Dev-Sufiyan/Dev.Template.WebApi/Dev.Template.Migrations.SqlServer/README.md

 ## Prerequisites ⚙️

-Ensure that you are in the `Genie.Counter.WebApi` directory before running the commands.
+Ensure that you are in the `Dev.Template.WebApi` directory before running the commands.

 ### Connection String Configuration 🔗